wix-playground/dapperdox/README.md

     - `templates/`
         - `guides/` - Local authored documentation

-To have Swaggerly pick up your local assets, pass the `-assets-dir=<directory-path>` option to Swaggerly on start up.
-See [Configuration parameters](#configuration-parameters) for further information on configuring Swaggerly.
+To have DapperDox pick up your local assets, pass the `-assets-dir=<directory-path>` option to DapperDox on start up.
+See [Configuration parameters](#configuration-parameters) for further information on configuring DapperDox.

 ## Creating authored documentation pages